 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Great Canadian Dog Food appears to be a below-average dog food.
+Based on its ingredients alone, The Great Canadian Dog Food looks like a below-average dry product.

 As a group, the brand features an average protein content of 27% and a mean fat level of 15%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.